Work samples

 2024 marked the 20th year anniversary of The Variations Project, Baltimore’s original, ten-minute new play festival presented by Rapid Lemon Productions.
 The theme for each year's festival is chosen by audience vote the previous year, and the 20th anniversay brought audiences.
 “Variations on Courage.”
 The festival was comprised of 13 plays about courage of all kinds.
 Petula's play, entitled "Shades of Honor" depicted a light-skinned Black man serving during World War II who is offered the opportunity to return to civilian life as a White man by his commanding officer.

-In A Black Woman's Kitchen - Two Strikes Theater Collective/The Strand Theater
+In A Black Women's Kitchen - Produced by Two Strikes Collective/The Strand Theater for the 2025 Brown Sugar Bake Off Festival